RoboJackets/software-training-old/projects/week_5/Instructions.md

 $ ros2 launch rj_training_bringup week_5.launch.xml
 ```

 For the teleop source, you can use either keyboard teleop or joystick teleop.
+Make sure to use the stsl_utils version of the keyboard teleop so the particle filter works.

 ```bash
 $ ros2 run stsl_utils keyboard_teleop